Get up to €10,800 for a disrupted trip

 So, in this guide, you’ll learn your rights and what to expect in these situations as well as some helpful tips to avoid denied boarding in the future.

-Have your SWISS flight disrupted?Disrupted flight?
-You might have a right to compensation - up to €600
+Have your SWISS flight disrupted?You might have a right to compensation - up to €600

 Anytime you fly with SWISS in the EU or UK, you are protected by EU Regulation EU261 and the UK’s UK261.
 Both regulations state that if you are involuntarily denied boarding because of overbooking, SWISS must provide you with the following:

-If your flight was oversold and you were involuntarily denied boarding, you could collect between £220 (€250) and £520 (€600) in compensation, based on the distance of your flight as seen in the table below.
+If your flight was oversold and you were involuntarily denied boarding, you may be eligible for compensation for denied boarding between £220 (€250) and £520 (€600), depending on the flight distance (see the table below).

 However, your compensation from SWISS could be halved if you accept a rebooking and arrive within 2 hours of your original flight, for flights up to 1,500 km, within 3 hours for flights between 1,500- 3,500 km or within 4 hours for flights longer than 3,500 km.